Shritej-2610/Banking-System/readme.md

 After Xampp download install it in your pc

 ### Code Edit Steps
-1. Copy SkyBank Project Folder And Paste in htdocs folder (htdocs found in xampp Setup)
+1. Copy SwissBank Project Folder And Paste in htdocs folder (htdocs found in xampp Setup)
-2. Open SkyBank Folder With VScode or other editor
+2. Open SwissBank Folder With VScode or other editor
-3. Create app password in google and copy it (follow the video tutorial -> how to make app password [video link -> https://youtu.be/J4CtP1MBtOE] )
+3. Create app password in google and copy it (follow the video tutorial -> how to make app password [video link ->(https://youtu.be/vBAtwKPeQRE)] )
 4. Now Open config.php file which is in root directory
     Then Add Your Email and App Password in double quotes Example 👇